Last updated: 02/04/2009

 • I never tow at night

-• I never tow in rain or other slippery conditions.
+• I try not to tow in rain or other slippery conditions.
 If it starts raining I get off the road as soon as practical.

 • I stop every 2 hrs for a safety inspection.

-The equipment we are using is: Blue Ox Aventa II tow bar (10K lbs rating), Blue Ox Toadstop II brake system (this is a "live pedal" system), an X10 color camera on the 5er, and some additional tire monitors on the Jeep (with an external antenna on the truck).
-We reinforced the trailer hitch with heavy steel plate - it is definitely not coming off!
+The equipment we are using is: Blue Ox Aventa II tow bar (10K lbs rating), SMI Air Force One air-based brake system (this is a "live pedal" system), a color camera on the 5er to monitor the Jeep, and some additional tire monitors on the Jeep (with an external antenna on the truck).
+On the Royals International that we started towing doubles with, we reinforced the trailer hitch with heavy steel plate - it is definitely not coming off!
+On the trailer we own now - the New Horizons that we had custom built - we had the hitch area "overbuilt" at the factory.

 The map below shows the states that allow towing of doubles.
 If the state has a number in it, it allows doubles, and the number indicates the overall length.
 States with "NO" in them, or states with no numbers in them do not allow towing of doubles.
 In addition, British Columbia does not allow towing doubles of any type, so if you are using that route to Alaska you need to be aware of that.
 Click on the map to expand it.